Skip to content

 How Area Conversion Works

 All conversions pass through square meters (m²) as the base unit.
-The value is multiplied by the source unit’s factor to convert to m², then divided by the target unit’s factor.
+The input value is multiplied by the source unit’s conversion factor to produce square meters, then divided by the target unit’s factor to reach the final result.

 Key conversion factors to m²: